jannisborn/covid19_ultrasound/data/README.md

 A subset of 136 videos were scored into 4 lung-severity classes as part of work in [Gare et al., 2022.
 'Weakly Supervised Contrastive Learning'](https://arxiv.org/abs/2201.07357), by using the scoring scheme as defined in [LUSCOVID19](https://clinicaltrials.gov/ct2/show/record/NCT04322487?term=ultrasound+covid&draw=2&view=record).
 These severity scores are made available in the [dataset_metadata.csv](./dataset_metadata.csv) under the column **"Lung Severity Score"**.

-**Disclamer**: The labels are provided as reference for follow on studies under CC license.
+**Disclamer**: The labels are provided as reference for follow on studies under [`CC BY NC 4.0`](https://creativecommons.org/licenses/by-nc/4.0/) license.
 Use at your own risk.

 If you use these labels, please cite the [Gare et al., 2022](https://arxiv.org/abs/2201.07357) paper using the following bibtex entry:
 ```bib